 BN256 pairing (

 0x08) is the only variable-input precompile affected by Glamsterdam gas repricing that requires an input size limit change.
 Other repriced precompiles (KZG Point Evaluation, BLS12-381 G1Add, BLS12-381 G2Add) have fixed-size inputs and do not require limit adjustments.
-See the precompile gas cost risk analysis for details.CANNON_KONA as respected game type: withdrawal proving changes
+See the precompile gas cost risk analysis and the Karst exec-engine spec for details.CANNON_KONA as respected game type: withdrawal proving changes

 After Upgrade 19, the respected game type changes from CANNON (0) to CANNON_KONA (8).
 Withdrawals must be proven against CANNON_KONA games.